 Smoked Sausage with Sriracha Mustard Sauce

 I used Italian sausage, bratwurst and andouille sausages when I made smoked sausage with Sriracha mustard sauce.
-Anita’s favorite were the Italian sausages.
+My wife’s favorite were the Italian sausages.
 They had a nice spicy taste to them.
 My favorite?
 Andouille, of course.
 I could eat andouille all day.
+The spicier the better and andouille always packs that nice little kick that I really enjoy.

 Also try making my delicious beef summer sausage.